 I wish I was a better computer programmer in a generic "language free" sense.
 By that I mean, I wish that I could write computer code more abstractly rather than know how to write something in R and write something else in Python.
 Computer languages come into and go out of fashion; knowing how to program in a more abstract way is a really great skill.

-Find out more about the course Nicole is a social science expert on - Fundamentals of Quantitative Text Analysis for Social Scientists
+Enroll now to start learning on Fundamentals of Quantitative Text Analysis for Social Scientists